Updated: Oct 4

 You must have a home from which to be away.

-If you meet both requirements above, you can deduct $52.80 for each full day away from home as a driver and $33 as a non-CDL rider.
-You can deduct $39.60 per partial day as a driver and $24.75 as a non-CDL rider.
+For 2021 and 2022, if you meet both requirements above, you can deduct $69 for each full day away from home as a driver and as a ride-along that assists in business functions.
+You can deduct $51.75 per partial day as a driver and as a ride-along that assists in business functions.

-The Department of the Treasury and Internal Revenue Service continue to work on regulations clarifying various tax matters that were affected by the Tax Cuts and Jobs Act.
-If future regulations are published that impacts the per diem deduction, ATBS will update this information and communicate any changes.
+The Department of the Treasury and Internal Revenue Service continues to work on regulations clarifying various tax matters that were affected by the Tax Cuts and Jobs Act.
+If future regulations are published that impact the per diem deduction, ATBS will update this information and communicate any changes.

 If you have more questions on Per Diem, please contact ATBS at 866-920-2827.